The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - lamplighter - square - reward poster - gaslight

 Let us begin with the premise that a movie’s narrative structure is a gateway into its purpose.
 The fault lines of its outward form provide cleavage points to help the viewer crack its mysteries.
 The Cabinet of Dr. Caligari is a framed narrative, a story within a story.
 It begins in the present tense, quickly dives into a flashback as Francis tells an elaborate story of murder and chaos in his hometown, and finally returns to the garden bench back in the present.
 This bookended structure facilitates analysis because it invites comparisons between the inner and outer stories.

 As soon as Francis finishes his tale and walks into the asylum with the old man, we see how the inner and outer stories correspond with each other, as the characters from Francis’ story appear one after another in the asylum’s hall.
-The somnambulist Cesare stands meekly to the side picking petals off a bouquet.
-Jane sits enthroned in the middle of the room imagining herself a queen, and Dr. Caligari comes down the stairway, the director of the asylum just as he was in the flashback.
+The somnambulist Cesare stands meekly to the side plucking at a bouquet; Jane sits enthroned in the middle of the room imagining herself a queen; and Dr. Caligari comes down the stairway, the director of the asylum just as he was in the flashback.
 The only major character missing is Alan.
-Alan’s absence doesn’t prove anything, but it opens a fertile line of questioning.
+Without proving anything, Alan’s absence opens a fertile line of questioning.
 Could it be that Alan was actually killed?
 If so, then the simplest explanation would be that Francis murdered his best friend out of jealousy.
 Jane might have gone mad with grief, or the young woman on the throne could be Francis’ surrogate for Jane.

 The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - Werner Krauss - Rathaus - German Expressionism